EOSIO/eosio.cdt/docs/06_how-to-guides/30_key-value-api/kv_table/10_how-to-use-kv-table.md

 ## Before you begin

+Complete the following prerequisites:

-* The EOSIO development environment, for details consult the [Get Started Guide](https://developers.eos.io/welcome/latest/getting-started-guide/index).
+* An EOSIO development environment, for details consult the [Get Started Guide](https://developers.eos.io/welcome/latest/getting-started-guide/index).
 * A smart contract named `smrtcontract`.
 * A user defined type named `person`, which defines the data stored in the table.